sajidhamdard/system-design/Load-Balancer.md

 > Yes — **K8s Service distributes load roughly equally (randomized round robin)** to healthy Pods **automatically**.
 > You **don’t have to configure an explicit load balancer** — it’s built into kube-proxy.

 ---

-If you want, I can show:

-* The **iptables rules** kube-proxy creates
-* OR a **live traffic flow example**

-Do you want one of those? (optional, only if you're interested)

-Perfect follow-up — let’s make this **sharp and clear** so you can compare Kubernetes vs NGINX confidently.

----